List of Panasonic camcorders: HDC-DX1, HDC-SD1 (2007)

 The HDC-DX1 and the HDC-SD1 models were the first Panasonic AVCHD camcorders, released in 2007.
 The HDC-DX1 recorded onto an 8 cm DVD with maximum data rate of 12 Mbit/s, the HDC-SD1 recorded onto an SDHC memory card with maximum data rate of 13 Mbit/s.
 The HDC-SD1 was the first consumer high definition camcorder to record to solid-state media.
 Both models featured the ability to record 5.1 channel Dolby Digital sound.
 An external microphone could be connected but this only worked in 2 channel mode.

 Both models recorded interlaced video only with frame size of 1440×1080 pixels and pixel aspect ratio of 1.33, similarly to HDV 1080i camcorders.
 This apparently came about because the processing chips could not be made at this time which could process the full 1920×1080 video (which was available from the sensors).

 The camcorders were equipped with 1/4-inch 3CCD sensor block.
 Other camcorders either use a single CCD system, or a CMOS system, or a 3CCD setup with smaller sensors.
 Relatively large sensors with low pixel density provided good light sensitivity, while pixel shifting technology allowed obtaining high resolution.

 Prosumer features included threaded lens barrel for attachments, external microphone jack, manual control of aperture, shutter speed and gain, zebra for exposure control and focus assist for manual focusing.

 Although both models were sold through consumer outlets, the cameras were described by Panasonic as "Professional broadcast camera system".

 Although these models were discontinued when the HDC-SX5 and HDC-SD5 were released, the HDC-SD1 was re-released as the AG-HSC1 aimed squarely at the professional market.
 Apart from some minor restyling and a change to the colourspace (to match professional requirements), this new offering was otherwise identical to the consumer version.
-The AG-HSC1 was however, bundled with a portable 40GB battery operated hard drive, the VW-PT2ZP which was able to import video directly from a SD card.
+The AG-HSC1 was however, bundled with a portable 40 GB battery operated hard drive, the VW-PT2ZP which was able to import video directly from a SD card.